Membership means more!

 Pigeon & Dove Specialist Group

-Pigeons and Doves currently rank as one of the most threatened groups of birds in the world.
+Pigeons and doves currently rank as one of the most threatened groups of birds in the world.
 Since March 2021, the Zoo has hosted the IUCN SSC Pigeon and Dove Specialist Group.
-This global network of experts aims to assess and monitor the status of Pigeon and Dove species, raise awareness of their ecological importance, and catalyze action to conserve them.
+This global network of experts aims to assess and monitor the status of pigeon and dove species, raise awareness of their ecological importance and catalyze action to conserve them.